The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Constructing a robust variability classifier

 \subsection{Properties of the Final Training Sample}

 All of the refinements from $\S3.4$ are applied to the enlarged training set from $\S3.3$ before building V2 of the RF variability classifier.
+The main refinements made to the broad variability classes output by the RF classifier are summarized in Table \ref{tab:refsum}.
 Sources that were assigned uncertain or generic variability classifications and those with V1 probabilities $\rm Prob<0.8$ were removed from the training sample, resulting in a final training set of $166,000$ variables.

 In Figure \ref{fig:fig19}, we compare the periods derived through the ASAS-SN variability analysis pipeline ($P_{\rm ASAS-SN}$) to the periods in the VSX catalog ($P_{\rm VSX}$) for the training set.
-A large majority ($66\%$) of the sources have ASAS-SN periods within $\pm5\%$ of the VSX periods.
+A large majority ($62\%$) of the sources have ASAS-SN periods within $\pm5\%$ of the VSX periods.
 Most of the differences are for longer ($P>100$ d) period variables that are typically semi-regular and Mira variables.
 The light curves of semi-regular variables are likely to be multi-periodic and have loosely defined periods.
 However, 2\% are assigned ASAS-SN periods that are twice the VSX period, largely due to our better treatment of eclipsing binaries.
 We also see some evidence that ASAS-SN provided better periods for sources that have aliases of a sidereal day as the VSX period.
 Examples of sources with different ASAS-SN and VSX periods are illustrated in Figure \ref{fig:fig20}.

+The classification of a given variable is strongly dependent on the period assigned to it from our pipeline.
+In some cases, an incorrect period will result in a less reliable classification.
+However, given the robustness of the RF classifier and the numerous features that are used in the classification process other than the period, variables with incorrect periods will have lower classification probabilities than the variables with similar, but accurate periods.
+We have attempted to correct for multiplicity in the derived periods of the eclipsing binaries and RV Tauri variables as discussed in $\S3.4$.
+While these processes are reliable in identifying the cases where the period needs to be doubled, we estimate the number of eclipsing binaries where the period is incorrectly doubled as $\lesssim4\%$ .

 Due to the refinements in $\S3.4$, ${\sim} 5,000$ sources out of the ${\sim} 166,000$ sources were assigned to a different broad class.
 Of these, ${\sim}1,800$ variables were reclassified as eclipsing binaries, with the vast majority being reclassified as EW binaries.
 Reclassifications to and from the broad classes RRAB and RRC/RRD are also common, with the vast majority being RRAB variables reclassified as RRD variables.
 Examples of these reclassified sources are shown in Figure \ref{fig:fig21}.